iamGpower/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit - A shell script that displays the contents list of the current directory.
 2-bring_me_home - A shell script that changes the working directory to the user's home directory.
 3-listfiles - A shell script for displaying current directory contents in a long format.
+4-listmorefiles - A shell script that displays current directory contents, including hidden files, using the long format.